grafana/Grafana-Alloy-for-Beginners/README.md

     forward_to = [loki.write.mythical.receiver]
 }
 ```

+- Ingest application logs sent from the mythical services using the [`loki.source.api`](https://grafana.com/docs/alloy/latest/reference/components/loki/loki.source.api/) component
+- Use the [`loki.process`](https://grafana.com/docs/alloy/latest/reference/components/loki/loki.process/) component to:
+  - add a static `service="mythical" label
+  - extract the timestamp from the log line using `stage.regex` with this regex: `^.*?loggedtime=(?P<loggedtime>\S+)`
+  - set the timestamp of the log to the extracted timestamp
+  - Forward the processed logs to Loki
 #### Verification

 Navigate to Dashboards > `Section 6 Verification` and you should see a dashboard with the rate of logs coming from the mythical apps as well as panels showing the logs themselves for the server and requester